 Hello and welcome

-The music of The Eclectic Ensemble occupies a middle ground between abstract and popular, familiar enough that people can relate but unique to the point of being unpredictable.
-It is an instrumental music that sparks the imagination of the audience through an unusual arrangement of rhythm, timing, texture and presentation.
-A different kind of music with out a preconceived role.
+The art of The Eclectic Ensemble occupies a middle ground between abstract and popular, familiar enough that people can relate but unique to the point of being unpredictable.
+It sparks the imagination of the audience through an unusual arrangement of rhythm, timing, texture and presentation.
+A different experience with out a preconceived role.

 Sitting outside a laundry station, sneaking shoots and working on getting the worst ever smelling socks clean.
 It has been too cold to really undress at night.
 I sleep with about half of my clothes on.
 Once it gets dark (5:45) we crawl into the hammocks and konk out till sun up at 6:15.
 I’m not sure if it is the hours of hard pedaling or the hours laying in a stinky sleepingbag but my laundry smells of doom.

 This morning I had the great fortune of meeting a woman who has a bicyle rest stop in her yard.
 Water and chairs to sit in.
 Plans to include an electrical outlet so cyclists can charge their gear.
 Best part was the FRIENDLY German Shepard that welcomed me to the rest stop.
 Typically dogs chase me on bike trips, this guy just wanted to hang out and get pet.
 I was glad to oblige.
 Turns out the woman running the rest stop is a life long motercycle rider.
 She is well into her golden years now but showed me a picture from her younger years when “women did not ride motercycles, I was a bit of an oddity ” how fantastic!
 What an honor to meet you!